marp-team/marp/website/docs/concept/introduction.md

 ### Export to PDF, PPTX, HTML

 We have a first-class support of conversion into other file formats.
-We have given importance to reproducibility of rendering so you do not need to worry about broken layout.
+Marp has given importance to reproducibility of rendering so you do not need to worry about broken layout.

 Marp is not aim to giving a presentation with itself.
 Exporting to PDF format is the best choice to give a presentation.
 You can present in anywhere, any devices, and regardless network status by just bringing a one PDF file.